rurban/benchmarks/brainfuck/README.md

 Brainfuck interepter and benchmark
 ----------------------------------

-In benchmark i using only standard language containers and compile keys, without any kind of hacks to fair compare.
+In benchmark I using only standard language containers and compile keys, without any kind of hacks to fair compare.

 To compile all: `sh build.sh`